 Every user worldwide uses social media for a few hours daily.
 As the popularity of social apps rises, more users are diverting to them.
 One such popular application is Instagram.
 Many creators, artists, students, and business professionals use this app to share their work.
-According to a 2024 survey, Instagram currently has 1.4 billion users worldwide.
+The social platform currently has 2 billion users worldwide.

 Can You Know Who Checked Your Instagram Account?